WalletScrutiny/WalletScrutinyCom/_pages/contributionGuide.md

     ```const platformOrder = "hardware,android,iphone,bearer,desktop"```

 13. Edit **allAppList.html** to include desktop.
-For example, this is for Android.
+This is an example entry for **Hardware**.
+Replace all instances of *hardware* with `desktop`.
 Be sure to match the fields in the front matter of your .md files.

     - ![Image of sample entry for hardware in allAppList.html](/images/pages/allapplist-mods-for-new-category.png "Sample entry for hardware in allAppList.html to be modified")